Lionsgate chair: 'The sky is not falling in Hollywood'

 Updated

-Advertisements for upcoming films including writer/director Quentin Tarantino's "Once Upon a Time in Hollywood," right, decorate a hallway of Caesars Palace on the first day of CinemaCon 2019, the official convention of the National Association of Theatre Owners (NATO), Monday, April 1, 2019, in Las Vegas.
+Halle Berry, a cast member in the upcoming film "John Wick: Chapter 3 - Parabellum," discusses the film during the Lionsgate presentation at CinemaCon 2019, the official convention of the National Association of Theatre Owners (NATO) at Caesars Palace, Thursday, April 4, 2019, in Las Vegas.
 (Photo by Chris Pizzello/Invision/AP) less

-Advertisements for upcoming films including writer/director Quentin Tarantino's "Once Upon a Time in Hollywood," right, decorate a hallway of Caesars Palace on the first day of CinemaCon 2019, the official ... more
+Halle Berry, a cast member in the upcoming film "John Wick: Chapter 3 - Parabellum," discusses the film during the Lionsgate presentation at CinemaCon 2019, the official convention of the National Association ... more

 Photo: Chris Pizzello, Chris Pizzello/Invision/AP